bryonbaker/rhai-redis-demo/doc/demo-script.md

 src$ podman run -d --rm --network="host" --name write-tester quay.io/brbaker/redis-write-tester:latest src$ podman attach write-tester
 ```
-This will download and start a container that will update the local cache with a new entry every two seconds.
+This downloads and starts a container that updates the local cache with a new entry every two seconds.

 In the Client terminal type:
 ```